-This bill would revise and recast that program to instead require the commission to award planning grants of up to \$250,000 each to regionally accredited institutions of higher education to develop plans for the creation of integrated programs of professional preparation that lead to more credentialed teachers either in shortage fields or that reflect a local educational agency's community diversity, as provided.
-The bill would require the commission to award implementation or expansion grants of up to \$500,000 each for regionally accredited institutions of higher education to develop new, or expand existing, programs of professional preparation or to establish a new partnership with a California community college, as provided.
+This bill would revise and recast that program to instead require the commission to award planning grants of up to \$250,000 each to regionally accredited institutions of higher education to develop plans for the creation of integrated programs of professional preparation that lead to more credentialed teachers either in identified shortage fields or that reflect a local educational agency's community diversity, fields, as provided.
+The bill would require the commission to award implementation or expansion grants of up to \$500,000 each for regionally accredited institutions of higher education to develop new, or expand existing, new programs of professional preparation or to establish a new partnership with a California community college, as provided.
 The bill would require a regionally accredited institution of higher education to provide program and outcome data for at least 5 years after receiving the implementation or expansion grant.
+The bill would require the commission to ensure that applicants for planning grants and implementation or expansion grants provide assurances related to supporting teacher preparation programs, as provided.
+The bill would authorize applicants that previously received planning grants, or implementation or expansion grants, to apply for new grants, contingent on sharing information on the previous grants and proposing expanded or new programs, as provided.
 The bill would make these grant programs contingent upon appropriation of funds in the annual Budget Act or another statute.